kyunwang/arquaponics/README.md

 ## Story
 What the Ceuvel does is making self made bio energy from plants and that energy will be needed to make some produce.
 That produce is used for the café.

-## User Scenario
+## User Stories
 > As space&matter (a partner) I would want to know how the Ceuvel is doing on generating energy and how much it's sustainable energy is presented.

-> As gemeente Amsterdam (a partner) I would want to know why this place is good
+> As gemeente Amsterdam (a partner) I would want to know why this place is good for the enviroment, and what they do better.

+## User scenario
+> Rick CTO of Space&matter wants to know more of the investment of the Ceuvel, and what the Ceuvel does.

+> Marit is a investment agent for the Gemeente Amsterdam.
+She wants to know what kind of benefit the Ceuvel has for Amsterdam and what the Ceuvel have researched and implemented.

+## (ideal) User flow
+Rick
+> ..
+When Rick arrive at the gate and/or done after having the introductory Rick would be seeing a sign to show me how to get started to see "more" insights in the Ceuvel.
+As Rick progresses he would see recognisable points to use so he can see more.

+Marit
+> ..Marit noticed that there are signs with stickers everywhere.
+She notice that with the application she will find more accomplishments the Ceuvel have achieved.
+With the interaction of these AR she has more insights. afterwards she can visit the website to see everything.

 ## Goal
 1. The Goal of this project is to add an awareness of how bad grey energy is and show that the greenhouse in the Ceuvel a great alternative is.